Rural Homes

 HETAS installation remains legally mandatory, ensuring compliance with Building Regulations Part J requirements for permanent air ventilators providing combustion air.
 These openings must be positioned at least 300mm from chimneys with area split between high and low levels.
 They cannot be blocked or sealed during retrofits.

-Building Regulations require CO alarms when new or replacement combustion appliances install in owner-occupied homes.
+Building Regulations require CO alarms when new or replacement combustion appliances are installed in owner-occupied homes.
 The Smoke and Carbon Monoxide Alarm Regulations 2022 expanded requirements following tragic deaths from faulty appliances causing approximately 20 fatalities annually.

 Alarms must comply with BS EN 50291-1, positioned at head height 1-3m from appliances.
-Scotland’s regulations prove stricter, requiring alarms for all carbon-fuelled appliances without the gas cooker exemption England maintains.
+Scotland’s regulations are stricter, requiring alarms for all carbon-fuelled appliances without the gas cooker exemption England maintains.

 For sealed rural properties, fit CO alarms in every room with combustion sources.
-Sealed-for-life or mains-powered units prove preferable to battery types requiring regular replacement.
+Sealed-for-life or mains-powered units work better than battery types requiring regular replacement.

 Fuel Selection and Burning Practices